 Life-giving springThe popular subject matter of the orthodox icons is Mother of God with the Child in the fountain with the water pouring out (the Life Spring, Zoodochos Pigi monastery of Virgin Mary, Corfu).
 The tradition originated from the miracle-working spring near Constantinople, where the miraculous grace of the Mother of God had revealed.
 At the same time, the Life Giving Spring is attributed to the Mother of God.

 Seeking eternal youthThe Italian fountains certainly deserve a special topic.
 These architect masterpieces resonated with the austere views of the advocates of Christianity appealing to exercise restraint and chasteness.
-The style of fountains of the Renaissance and Baroque is full of pagan delight and its address to antiquity is the evidence of different ideas and values.
+The style of fountains of the

 The idea of the fountain (or spring) of eternal youth (or the fountain of life giving water) gained its popularity in the late Middle Ages and had nothing to do with the religion.
 (Erotic had yielded its importance in the inner world of a person taking into account rather tough attitude of the medieval society to the body hygiene).
 Everybody had been seeking the miracle including Herodotus and Alexander III of Macedon.